gochan-org/gochan/sass/README.md

 In either case, `--style expanded` is optional.
 If you replace expanded with compressed, it will minify the generated CSS files.
 Run `sass -h` for more info about it.

 If you are upgading from gochan 2.2, delete your html/css directory unless you have made themes that you want to keep.
 Then rebuild the pages. (/manage?action=rebuildall)

+## Attribution
+The BunkerChan theme comes from the imageboard BunkerChan (as the name would imply).
+Burichan is based on the theme with the same name from Kusaba X. Photon comes from nol.ch (I think?) that as far as I know no longer exists.
+Pipes was created by a user (Mbyte?) on Lunachan (defunct).
+Yotsuba and Yotsuba B are based on the themes with the same names from 4chan.